fbpx

 You see, shame is the root cause of invulnerability.
 It’s so sad that so many people are scared of putting themselves out there because they just don’t think they’re good enough.
 Brene Brown, author of The Gift Of Imperfection says, “The one thing that keeps us away from connection, is the fear that we are not worthy of connection.”
 Lack of vulnerability has led to feelings of unworthiness.
 So is vulnerability really what it is put out to be?
 Isn’t it ironic that the very fear of being vulnerable makes us lose our self-worth?
 True courage is recognising that you are imperfect.
 What makes you vulnerable is what makes you beautiful.

 In her Ted Talk titled Get Comfortable With Being Uncomfortable, Luvvie Ajayi describes her sky diving experience.
 She says, “We’re about to fall out of the plane, and I think to myself that I’ve done some stupid things in life, and this is one of them.
 Then we come falling down to earth, and I literally lose my breath.
 Again I think to myself that I’ve done something foolish on purpose.
 What is wrong with me?
-But then I look down at the beauty, and I know instantly that this is the best thing I could have done.
+But then I looked down at the beauty, and I knew instantly that this was the best thing I could have done.
 This was an amazing decision.
 And I think about the times when I’m about to speak my truth.
 It feels like the moment when I’m at the edge of the plane, telling myself that I shouldn’t do it.
 But then I do it anyway.
 I realise comfort is overrated.”

 The reality is that, whether we admit it or not, we will always be vulnerable.
 The key is in accepting these feelings and welcoming them into our minds.
 To sit comfortably with the knowledge that you are susceptible to emotional danger and still walk into the situation no matter the outcome, that’s true power.
 Without allowing ourselves to be vulnerable, we can’t experience the joy and rapture of life, we can’t be our authentic selves and we can’t be human, because to be human is to be imperfect.